mathijs727/GPU-SVDAG-Editing/README.md

 Compressed DAGs with colors can be created from meshes using the tool from Dan Dolonius: https://github.com/gegoggigog/DAG-example/tree/compression
 Some additional work has been done by Phyronnaz in this fork: https://github.com/Phyronnaz/DAG_Compression

 The HashDAG files must be converted into our GPU SVDAG format.
-This can be a length process, especially when importing colors (which are converted to materials).
+This can be a lengthy process, especially when importing colors (which are converted to materials).
 One can cache the results for subsequent runs by setting `#define SAVE_SCENE 1` in `src/configuration/script_definitions.h` (see below).
 This will output the cache file to the `data` folder.
 To actually view the generated cache file, run the code again with `#define SAVE_SCENE 0`.

 ### Memory Allocator
 We found that CUDA malloc causes some slow-downs compared to using a custom memory allocator.
 We use [Vulkan Memory Allocator](https://gpuopen.com/vulkan-memory-allocator/) to perform sub-allocations from a single large `cudaMalloc` allocation performed at start-up.
 Vulkan Memory Allocator is enabled by default, but can be disabled with the following CMake option: `-DENABLE_VULKAN_MEMORY_ALLOCATOR=0`.